Grand Safari Kenya

-Masai Mara Game Reserve
+Maasai Mara Game Reserve

-During our two full days in the Masai Mara it would be no surprise to see prides of lion on one of our game drives, or the fastest land mammal, the cheetah, hunting gazelle on the open plains.
+During our two full days in the Maasai Mara it would be no surprise to see prides of lion on one of our game drives, or the fastest land mammal, the cheetah, hunting gazelle on the open plains.
 Keep an eye out too for a host of other large mammals, numerous pods of hippo that patrol the nearby river and a selection of the Mara’s hundreds of species of bird.

-Masai Mara - Nairobi - In flight
+Day 9 Maasai Mara - Nairobi - In flight

 Day 10 UK